Ali-Azmoud/flutter_xlider/README.md

 (Flutter Xlider) A material design slider and range slider, horizontal and vertical, with rtl support and lots of options and customizations for flutter

+**Version 2.3.0 and above, will break functionality of older versions**

 ## Get Started

 ### Single Slider